Genivia/RE-flex/README.md

 There are two ways you can use this project:

 1. as a scanner generator for C++, similar to Flex;
-2. as a flexible regex matching API for C++.
+2. as a flexible regex library API for C++.

 For the first option, simply build the **reflex** tool and run it on the command line on a lexer specification: